datanav/docs/technical/membercare-exact.rst

 MemberCare to Exact Online Dataflow
 ===================================

-Generated: 2024-09-11 07:47:14
+Generated: 2024-09-11 08:07:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from MemberCare to Exact Online.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Membercare Companies to Exact Accounts
+MemberCare Companies to Exact Accounts
 --------------------------------------
-Every Membercare Companies will be synchronized with a Exact Accounts.
+Every MemberCare Companies will be synchronized with a Exact Accounts.

-Once a link between a Membercare Companies and a Exact Accounts is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Companies and a Exact Accounts is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Companies and a Exact Accounts:
+The following properties are synchronized between a MemberCare Companies and a Exact Accounts:

 .. list-table::
    :header-rows: 1

-   * - Membercare Companies Property
+   * - MemberCare Companies Property
      - Exact Accounts Property
      - Exact Data Type
    * - addresses.country.id